 Furthermore, I also had to go into Dojo to add spots to take away points per reward.
 I used my computer to go into Class Dojo and under the “Needs Work” category, I added the reward spots so the app would deduct points.
 Dojo puts their titles in ABC order.
 I added a “Z” to the front so these areas would go at the bottom.
 I also added the word “REWARD” in all capitals so parents would know this was a reward for cashing out and not a punishment.
 Dojo allows you to place a value on points earned or lost from 0-5.
 Since all my point values were in 5s, I gave each of these a -5 value, the maximum allowed from Dojo.

 In my classroom, students redeem 15 points to choose their own iPad game.
-Since Dojo allows a -5 at a time, I have to deduct 5, then deduct 5, then deduct 5 again to show this value of -15.
+Since Dojo allows a -5 at a time, I have to deduct 5, then deduct 5, and then deduct 5 again to show this value of -15.
 This is slightly a pain for the teacher, but that is the best way I found to make it work.
 I do reset points so students can save up for something bigger or cash out points often for something smaller.
-You can see the image above for working in the loft cost 25 Dojos.
+You can see the image above for working in the loft costs 25 Dojos.
 You can see how it shows up for the parent.

 Changing the Game